Earn up to 3.56% APY2. No account fees. No minimum balances.

 See what Baselane can do for you.

-Sending a late rent notice also allows the landlord to keep a record of communication if the tenant continues to default on rent payments.
+This isn’t an official eviction notice.
+The purpose of a late notice for unpaid rent is to request payment before starting the eviction process.
+Sending a late rent notice also keeps a record of communication if the tenant continues to default on rent payments.

 Sometimes it can be a genuine mistake.
 After all, everyone can forget now and then, so the late rent notice might just be a necessary kick for your tenants to avoid paying rent late again.

+Before you draft a notice of late rent, check your rental agreement and local laws or any regulations regarding overdue rent.
 For example, most states have specific rules for what is considered late rent, when to send a late rent notice, and if you can charge late fees.

 • Date of the late rent notice